Walter Erle (died 1581): King Henry VIII

-The earliest surviving document which mention Walter Erle is a list which appears to date from 1537–47, entitled The booke of Certayne of the Quenys Ordynary as yet to no place Appoynted, a list of 127 above-stairs members of a queen's existing household whose appointment to new positions is envisaged but not completed, in which Erle is named last among three Pagis of the Chamber Ordynary.
+The earliest surviving document which mention Walter Erle is a list which appears to date from 1537 to 1547, entitled The booke of Certayne of the Quenys Ordynary as yet to no place Appoynted, a list of 127 above-stairs members of a queen's existing household whose appointment to new positions is envisaged but not completed, in which Erle is named last among three Pagis of the Chamber Ordynary.
 Sandon deduced the queen in question to be Katherine Howard (beheaded 1542), the 5th wife of Henry VIII.
 Erle was thus a page in her service at the time of her downfall in November 1541 due to adultery.
 Erle however retained a position at court after Katherine's execution, having been transferred to the household of Edward Seymour, Earl of Hertford (later 1st Duke of Somerset), the eldest brother of Queen Jane Seymour (d.1537), the third wife of Henry VIII, and the future Lord Protector of England from 1547 until 1549 during the minority of his nephew, King Edward VI (1547–1553).

 Erle is mentioned in Hertford's household accounts drawn up by his steward John Thynne, including on 30 June 1542 a payment of 40 shillings to Water Erley by my lady's comandement for a payre of virginalls, the lady in question being Anne Stanhope, Hertford's second wife.
 According to Sandon this reference to Erle is highly significant for several reasons, namely: it is the earliest dated reference to Erle in the orbit of the royal household; it is the earliest to link him with the Seymour family; it is—by several decades—the earliest to place him explicitly in a musical context and to associate him with a keyboard instrument; and it is the only known reference that spells his name in a manner identical with one of the spellings in the Peterhouse College manuscripts, in which his musical work Ave Vulnus Lateris is recorded.